Discounted Mean-Field Game model of a dense static crowd with variable information crossed by an intruder: The Mean-Field Games model

-where $ c_T $ is a \textit{terminal cost}, that could be used to represent a target for pedestrians, e.g. an exit, $\gamma$ is the discount factor, that tells how far into the future agents will look while optimizing, and
+where $ c_T $ is a \textit{terminal cost}, that could be used to represent a target for pedestrians, as for instance an exit, but which here is simply taken as $c_T=0$. \de{In this equation, $\gamma$ is the discount factor, and its inverse $1/\gamma$ defines an anticipatory time scale determining how far into the future agents will look while optimizing.} Finally

 can be seen as the term describing the agents' preferences.
 In fact, the squared velocity tells that going too fast is detrimental, and that the best would be to stand still, but the presence of the external world, represented by the potential term